wojtekcz/language2motion/README.md

 Also it's an attempt to answer the question if Swift for Tensorflow is ready for non-trivial work.

 The use-case is based on a paper "[Learning a bidirectional mapping between human whole-body motion and natural language using deep recurrent neural networks"](https://arxiv.org/abs/1705.06400) by Matthias Plappert.
-He created a nice dataset of few thousand motions "[The KIT Motion-Language Dataset](https://arxiv.org/abs/1607.03827)".
+He created a nice dataset of few thousand motions "[The KIT Motion-Language Dataset (paper)](https://arxiv.org/abs/1607.03827)", [website](https://motion-annotation.humanoids.kit.edu/dataset/).

 ## The rough plan
 - motion 2 language